I've been test riding some of the best cargo bikes for transporting a family - here's how I got onRead More

 First impressions of the Frog MTB

 Whilst you can buy Frog Bikes from internet retailers and have them delivered to your door, Frog have a wide network of local bike shop distributors, who they were keen to showcase.
 It certainly made a nice change just driving to our local bike shop (in this case Wheelbase Cycles in Staveley, Cumbria) to pick up the fully assembled and safety tested bike, rather than having to deal with unpacking a bike box and spending time building it up.
 However, if you are buying on-line it's worth noting that Tredz are currently offering Cycle Sprog readers 10% off the Frog Mountain Bikes when you use our link and enter the code SPROG10 at the checkout.

-Our first impressions of the Frog MTB 69 were positive.
+Our first impressions of the Frog MTB 69 were very positive.
 We'd obviously seen photos of the bike, but it looked much better in real life.
 The bike has a clean, retro look - the frame (6061 T6 heat treated, aluminium alloy) has quite narrow tubing that we're more used to seeing on steel framed bikes.
 It's a look we like, as it makes a change from the majority of wider tubed mountain bikes that dominate the market at the moment.
 The welds are fairly industrial, and in a slightly unusual feature on kids bikes there's an insert between the junction of the head tube and the down tube, and (in our opinion) an attractive bend in the downtube.

 The paintwork has an almost glittery sheen in the sunlight, yet the gunmetal grey looks as if it will hide some mud - always a positive!
 The cables are internally routed through the top tube, helping to reduce the risk of snags when lifting the bike.